Welcome Home (Brian Littrell album)

 Welcome Home is the debut solo album by Backstreet Boys member Brian Littrell.
-The album was released on May 2, 2006 on Sony BMG and Christian music label Reunion Records.
+The album was released on May 2, 2006, on Sony BMG and Christian music label Reunion Records.
 The album peaked on the Billboard 200 at number 74, and at number 3 on the Christian Albums chart.
-Four singles have been released from the album: "Welcome Home (You)", which charted at number one on the Christian Songs chart.
+The single "Welcome Home (You)" charted at number one on the Christian Songs chart.
 The album had sold over 100,000 copies in US as of April 2007.

 Recording

 For a long time, Littrell had wanted to record Christian music—what he calls "pop positive" music.
 His first solo album, Welcome Home, was released on May 2, 2006, which, like the Backstreet Boys projects, is a Sony BMG release.
 The album peaked at number 74 on the Billboard 200 and number 3 on the Christian charts, and has sold over 100,000 copies.
 Three singles were released from the album.
 The first, "Welcome Home (You)", reached number 2 on the US Christian charts and number one on Reach FM's Top 40 chart and the R&R Christian Inspirational Chart, staying there for three weeks.
 The second single was "Wish" and, in 2007, the third single, "Over My Head", was released.
 During this time, he maintained his duties as a member of the Backstreet Boys.
 In the summer of 2005, his solo single, "In Christ Alone", went to number one on the Christian charts on July 4.

 Littrell was a winner of the 2006 GMA Dove Award for Inspirational Recorded Song of the Year for "In Christ Alone" (along with songwriters Don Koch and Shawn Craig).
 In the next few years he would win three more Doves for collaboration projects; in 2008, Special Event Album of the Year for Glory Revealed (various artists) and the Inspirational Recorded Song of the Year for "By His Wounds", from that album; and in 2010, Special Event Album of the Year for Glory Revealed II.